Like magic tricks, most neck pain seems to come out of thin air.

 - Doorway Pec Stretch.
 Your pectoralis muscles may get very tight if you have forward head posture.
 Stretching is the simplest solution.
 Unless you release that tension, it will likely solidify that upper back kyphosis in place.

 Chiropractic paired with acupuncture is an excellent combination for treating a forward head carriage.
 Our SF chiropractors are trained in helping restore the natural alignment of your spine.
 While acupuncture and soft tissue therapy aid in taking stress off the muscles around the neck.
 Our trained specialist will identify the root cause.
 Treatment would include any necessary exercises and stretches to improve posture.
-At Truspine Chiropractic & Acupuncture, we offer a wide variety of treatment options to help decrease your neck pain.
+At our San Francisco chiropractic and acupuncture clinic, we offer a wide variety of treatment options to help decrease your neck pain.

 Read about the best solutions for text neck.